 What kind of filament is used?

-Both ABS (Acrylonitrile Butadiene Styrene) and PLA (Polylactic Acid) can be used on the FLASHFORGE Creator PRO Dual Extrusion 3D Printer.
+Both ABS (Acrylonitrile Butadiene Styrene), PLA (Polylactic Acid), CPE (Co-Polyester) and many others can be used on the Ultimaker 2+ 3D Printer.
 You may also purchase your own filament if you need a color we do not currently have.
 Before purchasing filament, email us or stop by the Media Center to get the specifications for filament and recommended purchase sites.

 How many colors can my object be printed in?